doi7/doi7/README.md

 #### Tasks

-- `key`: allows you to run the task from the command line.
+- `key`: identifies the task to be run.
    `doit task <key>`
 - `title`: task title, it will be visible in the task list.
    `doit task`